Unicode compatibility characters: Semantically distinct characters

 While these compatibility characters are distinguished from their compatibility decomposition characters only by adding the word "symbol" to their name, they do represent long-standing distinct meanings in written mathematics.
 However, for all practical purposes they share the same semantics as their compatibility equivalent Greek or Hebrew letter.
 These may be considered border-line semantically distinguishable characters so they are not included in the total.

-Though not the intention of Unicode to encode such measuring units the repertoire includes six (6) such symbols that should not be used by authors: the characters' decompositions should be used instead.
+Though not the intention of Unicode to encode such measurement units the repertoire includes six (6) such symbols that should not be used by authors: the characters' decompositions should be used instead.